ghanirizky/-old-gamefeed-nodejs-/README.md

 # gamefeed-js
-Discord Bot that gives feed about:
+Discord function:
-1. Updated crack game from: www.game3rb.com
+1. Updated crack game from url feed: www.game3rb.com
 2. Free games from steam, humble bundle, epic games and other platforms.
+3. Live cryptocurrency data from: https://www.livecoinwatch.com REST API.
+4. Delete "chat" in channel up to 100 chat using g!prune [1_100] command.

 # Instructions
 To use this bot you need to do: